MLBurnham/word_embeddings/README.md

     - [x] Create initial list of 100
     - [x] Revise list based on lemmas
     - [x] Define a dictionary of synonyms for key words
-    - [ ] Create list of words where I expect no ideological difference
+    - [x] Create list of words where I expect no ideological difference
-    - [ ] Add twitter handles for names in synonym list
+    - [x] Add twitter handles for names in synonym list
-    - [ ] Cull list of key words to about 50
+    - [x] Cull list of key words to about 50
     - [ ] Test lemmatizer on base words
+    - [x] Make sure base words aren't in stop words list

 7. Construct word embeddings
     - [x] Initial word embedding test on 1-2 words